 A second Cochrane analysis by Galaal et al. in 2014 focusing on advanced endometrial cancer (FIGO stage III-IV) reported moderate quality evidence that chemotherapy increases survival time after primary surgery by approximately 25% relative to RT.
 There is limited evidence that it is associated with increased toxicity.r

-The role of adjuvant chemotherapy either alone or in combination with adjuvant radiotherapy also remains to be determined.
+The role of adjuvant chemotherapy either alone or in combination with adjuvant radiation therapy also remains to be determined.